joemiller/twitter-tools-wordpress/README.txt

 == Known Issues ==

-Only one Twitter account is supported (not one account per author).
+* Only one Twitter account is supported (not one account per author).

-PHP's fopen functionality must be enabled to download tweets from Twitter.
+* PHP's fopen functionality must be enabled to download tweets from Twitter.
+* The relative date function isn't fully localized.

 == Frequently Asked Questions ==